-(Concord, NH) – Congresswoman Annie Kuster (NH-02), a member of the Bipartisan Climate Solutions Caucus and the Sustainable Energy and Environment Coalition, released the following statement on the decision by President Trump to withdraw from the Paris climate agreement:
+(Concord, NH) – Congresswoman Annie Kuster (NH-02) released the following statement on the decision by President Trump to end Deferred Action for Childhood Arrivals (DACA):

 In The News